 Liberal Arts Education

 We know full well that in the midst of homeschooling, some of the "extras" get pushed to the side in exchange for getting through the "necessities".
 However, the riches of a Charlotte Mason feast are an indispensable part of her method, and they build life-long enjoyment in our children.
-At HCA we want to make it easier for you to get to the "extras", and we offer rotating subjects per term, such as Shakespeare, Artist and Composer Studies, Poetry, Plutarch, Latin, Recitation, Drill (P.E.), and a selection of Foreign Languages, to name a few.
+At HCA we want to make it easier for you to get to the "extras", and we offer rotating subjects per term, such as Shakespeare, Artist and Composer Studies, Poetry, Latin, Recitation, extensive Nature Studies, Watercolor and Brush Drawing lessons, and more.
 For a full list of the classes that we offer, please visit our Lower and Upper Forms informational pages.

 HCA offers a Cottage School for the siblings of older HCA students, as well as the children of faculty.
 It's a unique opportunity to enroll your children, ages 3-5, in a program based on imagination, experience and enjoyment.
 Students in our Cottage School will plant a small garden and spend large portions of their day outside, they'll learn folk songs and poetry, and experience some of the best in children's literature.

 HCA offers a selection of afternoon occupations, in addition to our commitment to nature studies and outdoor hours.
-Handicrafts, Miss Mason's description of such activities as cooking, wood working, knitting and fiber works, knot tying, and more were daily occupations that all students participated in, from first grade until graduation.
-Afternoons, once academic classes are completed, take on a more relaxed format as students are offered a broad range of handicraft experiences to add to their educational feast.
+Handicrafts - Miss Mason's description of such activities as cooking, wood working, knitting and fiber works, knot tying, and more- were daily occupations that all students participated in, from first grade until graduation.
+Afternoons take on a more relaxed format as students are offered a broad range of handicraft experiences to add to their educational feast.